-The Court formed a Chapter 11 Mega Case Local Rules Advisory Committee ("Advisory Committee") comprised of members of the Bar to consider and draft a proposed revision to the LBRs "to promulgate procedures that implement the judge assignment protocol established by" Standing Order 21-21 "and to otherwise facilitate continued service to the public."
+The Court has formed a Chapter 11 Mega Case Local Rules Advisory Committee ("Advisory Committee") comprised of members of the Bar to consider and draft a proposed revision to the LBRs, which will "promulgate procedures that implement the judge assignment protocol established by . . . [the aforesaid] . . .
+Standing Order and to otherwise facilitate continued service to the public."

-The Advisory Committee presented a proposed revision to the Local Bankruptcy Rules, including the above-referenced exhibits, together with received comments, which the Court has reviewed and considered.
+The Advisory Committee has presented a proposed revision to the LBRs, including the above-referenced exhibits.
+The LBRs revision is due to take effect on February 15, 2022.